Family & Household Crypto Portfolio: One Dashboard, Separate Taxpayers (2026)

 6. Confirm couple/minor treatment with an adviser for the relevant country.

-How Wag3s helps
+How Wag3s handles household tracking

-Wag3s Folio holds per-person ownership and cost basis on every wallet, presents the household view strictly as a roll-up of correct individual records, flags inter-member transfers for jurisdiction-specific treatment, and leaves the household-vs-individual tax unit to the per-jurisdiction setting.
+Wag3s Folio holds per-person ownership and cost basis on every wallet, presents the household view strictly as a roll-up of correct individual records, flags inter-member transfers for jurisdiction-specific treatment, and leaves the household-versus-individual tax unit to the per-jurisdiction setting.
 See the Folio product page.

 Further reading